Let us show you the better side of insurance with our easy to understand breakdown of Michigan auto insurance laws, minimums, discounts and more.

 - Up to 30 days of license suspension until you can prove you’re actually insured.

 Car theft can increase your rates significantly.
-In Michigan, your premiums might be higher if you drive one of these commonly stolen cars:
+In Michigan, your premiums might be higher if you drive one of these commonly stolen motor vehicles:

 - Chevrolet Impala